shmcgrath/shmcgrath-com/README.md

 ## Useful Resources and Code
 - [How to build a great search box by Sam Dutton](https://medium.com/@samdutton/how-to-build-a-great-search-box-2b9a6d1dce0d)
 - [Responsive search input by Sam Dutton](https://codepen.io/samdutton/pen/djrVVd)

+## Notes
+Some pages have date_edited vs date_updated. date_updated is always equal to date_edited.
+I used date_edited on a couple of pages (blog and search) where I didn't want the date_updated rendering in the page.html template.
+This let me maintain fewer templates.

 ## TODO
 - set up last revised date to change html, possibly with current date, too (m4 again?)
 - get cyberdream to a  for code highlighting from pandoc